I thought I'd lost her forever, but clues led me to her final resting place...

 I'm really not a glutton for punishment but I felt like I had to know.
 I had to know how old she was and then feel bad that I got to grow older.
 I had to know what she looked like and if she was sick in the end and then I would feel bad for not being there for her when she was sick.
 But I needed to go through these motions.
 And through the emotions.
 I needed to properly grieve.

-So when I wiped off the layers of dirt from the top of my coffin, I had to pry it open with hand tools because the hinges were rusty and the lock was pretty solid.
-And when I finally cracked open my casket, I found that I was still alive; just barely hanging on, but alive nonetheless.
-And as I cradled her in my arms, her listless limbs drooped at her sides and I couldn’t even tell that she was breathing.
+So when I wiped off the layers of dirt from the top of my own coffin, I had to pry it open with hand tools because the hinges were rusty and the lock was pretty solid.
+And when I finally cracked open my own casket, I found that I was still alive; just barely hanging on, but alive nonetheless.
+And as I cradled my soul in my arms, her listless limbs drooped at her sides and I couldn’t even tell that she was breathing.
 Yet when a flicker of movement from her eyelids indicated that life persisted, I felt a whole new wave of emotions.
 Still guilt, but for different reasons.
-I cooed and hummed as if cradling my own baby, and when she finally opened her eyes and smiled up at me, I whispered, “Hello, you.”
+I cooed and hummed as if cradling a baby, and when she finally opened her eyes and smiled up at me, I whispered, “Hello, you.”

 And she squeaked, “You found me.”